Our people – Grocery

 Twinings Ovaltine

-Twinings Ovaltine has continued delivering its Beyond Zero initiative, which links neuroscience understanding with individual behaviours to promote health and safety-conscious behaviours among employees.
-The programme focuses on going beyond achieving zero accidents to create a culture of care, collaboration and understanding so all employees can work safely and effectively, and enhance their physical and mental wellbeing.
+Twinings Ovaltine continued to deliver its Beyond Zero initiative, which uses neuroscience insights to encourage health and safety-conscious behaviours among employees.
+The programme goes beyond the goal of zero accidents to create a culture of care, collaboration and understanding so that all employees can work safely and effectively while also aiming to enhance their physical and mental wellbeing.

 George Weston Foods

-Employee on-site Lost Time Injuries and Lost Time Injury Rate (%) - Grocery
+Number of employee on-site Lost Time Injuries and Lost Time Injury Rate %

-Number of employees and percentage of women in workforce
+Number of employees highlighting percentage of women in the workforce

 Diversity, equity and inclusion (DEI)